 With its Ghanaian coach and players based in various locales, this Black Stars team forecasts a new direction in African international football that is less focused on Europe.
 The roster has 10 players participating in their first major tournament.
 It is creatively put together with a number of players from Ghanaian, North African, and Middle Eastern clubs as well as up-and-coming players from European sides.
 They show hints of grit and cohesiveness after two tune-up victories over Egypt 3-0 and a 4-2 come-back win against Tunisia.

 This 2013 Black Stars team are captained by the sensitive and brilliant striker Asamoah “Baby Jet” Gyan.
-The 2010 World Cup announced his international stardom as he scored a number of crucial goals and celebrated with signature post-goal dance celebrations; though his missed penalty kick in the quarterfinals nearly tore the nations heart out.
+The 2010 World Cup announced himself on the international stage when he scored a number of crucial goals and celebrated with signature post-goal dance celebrations; though his missed penalty kick in the quarterfinals nearly tore the nations heart out.
 After another crucial missed penalty against Zambia at Afcon 2012 Gyan was publicly insulted up and down Ghana’s streets and internet highways.
 He swore off international football only to be coaxed back to the national team.
 In the meantime in Ghana, he has become known as an aspiring musician, notably collaborating with hiplife rap star Castro on the hit track African Girl where he shows off his famous dance moves.
 Recently he has also started promoting boxing.
 Gyan seems to have matured as a player and is ready to embrace the responsibilities of being the Black Star leader, though he claims that he will not take penalty kicks for the team this time around.

 Stalwart defender John Pantsil of Israel’s Hapoel Tel Aviv is the team’s most experienced international player with 81 caps for the Black Stars since 2002.
 His experience should provide stability.
 Though, he is perhaps best remembered for stirring up a minor international controversy at the 2006 World Cup in Germany when he waved a small Israeli flag in support of his home club team during a celebration in Ghana’s victory over Czech Republic.
 The Ghana Football Association was forced to apologize and explain that they were not weighing in on the Israel-Palestine conflict, Pantsil was unaware that the flag would cause controversy, and the whole situation was, in fact, completely apolitical.